xxwebplus/AjaxCMS/pages/menus/01-Documentation/Helpers.md

 Example: `{{carousel:5000     | image1:alt1:caption1 | image2:alt2:caption2 | image3:alt3:caption3 }}`

 AJAX CMS includes bootstrap, so we use bootstraps carousel by default.
 You can specify as many slides as you want.
 Each slide can take a number of optional parameters separated by a ':' character.
 Specified in order they are the alt tag and a caption.
-The caption can include html like `<h1>Some text</h1>`
+The caption can include html like `<h1>Some text</h1>`.
+The 5000 in the above example is optional abd specifies the speed in miliseconds between slide transitions.
+So 5000 would mean 5 seconds between slides.